 To see some of Northern Ireland’s best natural bounty, visit the Mourne Mountains to see some of the ethereal backdrops that inspired C.S.
 Lewis’s The Chronicles of Narnia, Giant’s Causeway, or the various locations where many scenes of the Game of Thrones series were filmed.

 While campus accommodations are at a short distance, Queen’s new city centre accommodation is right in the hub of Belfast’s active social life.
 Students don’t need to worry about safety as Belfast is considered one of the safest regions in Northern Ireland and the United Kingdom by UK Crime Surveys in 2018/2019.

+With the student accommodation located in the city centre, Belfast is most conveniently seen on foot or on a bike.
+Even if students don’t take residence in university accommodations, they can get to the campus on foot within 10 minutes.
 To travel beyond the campus, the Belfast Bikes scheme is convenient and easy to find around town.
 Public transport through buses and trains is also easy as they offer student discounts.
 From Queen’s University Belfast’s campus, students can walk to the Botanic train station.
-Other than that, Uber and local taxi services such as ValueCabs can also be used.
+Also, Uber and local taxi services such as Value Cabs can also be used.

 Is Queen’s University Belfast good for international students?

 Queen’s University Belfast is a good choice for international students because of its reputation, diversity, academic programmes, location, and support services for students from all over the world.

 How hard is it to get into Queen’s University Belfast?